'Colossal collapse' in gas prices expected heading into midterm elections

 "This surge has driven the market into oversupply," pushing prices lower, Gammel said.

 To be sure, the respite in gasoline prices may be temporary.
-President Donald Trump has ordered the U.S. to reimpose certain sanctions on Iran in the coming days after they were lifted as part of a nuclear deal arranged by President Barack Obama.
+President Donald Trump has ordered the U.S. to reimpose certain sanctions on Iran beginning Monday after they were lifted as part of a nuclear deal arranged by President Barack Obama.

 "I think there will be a reversal of fortunes," DeHaan said.